gregogalante/evnt/README.md

 - The params validation which validates the parameters used to run the command.
 - The logic validation which checks the command can be executed in compliance with the system rules.
+- The command execution which write on database the command action.
-- The event intialization which initializes an event object used to save the command.
+- The event intialization which initializes an event object used to log the event and notify handlers.

 An example of command should be: